webgme/webgme/src/client/bower_components/isis-ui-components/src/library/itemList/docs/readme.md

 The following options are allowed in `config`:

 * `sortable`: {boolean}, defaults to true,
+* `onItemDragStart` and `onItemDragEnd`: {function}, if both these callbacks are set, items are draggable.
+Will not work if sortable is turned on.
 * `secondaryItemMenu`:  {boolean}, defaults to true, controls if context menu should be offered as drop-down in top right corner,
 * `detailsCollapsible`: {true},
 * `showDetailsLabel`: {string}, default: "Show details",